Single Sign-On

 To implement these deep linking scenarios, there are two additional parameters that are necessary to pass along as part of the base64 encoded SAML assertion:

-• investorUsername – This should be the username of the investor (as it appears in Wealth Access) and it is only used when navigating to an investor-based widget.
-For an advisor or investor user attempting to SSO into his or her own Wealth Access portal experience or deep linking to a specific widget in his or her experience, this parameter is not necessary.
-This parameter is only necessary when an advisor is attempting to impersonate an investor within an SSO integration.
+• investorUsername – This is the username of the investor (as it appears in Wealth Access) and it is only used when navigating to an investor-based widget.
+For a user attempting to SSO into his/her own Wealth Access portal experience or deep linking to a specific widget in his/her experience, this parameter is not necessary.
+This parameter is required when an advisor is attempting to impersonate an investor within an SSO integration.